 GRE fee reduction waivers and graduate school applications fee waivers.
 Scholars are eligible for McNair fellowships at universities all over the nation.
 Computers and other resources are available to scholars to use.
-We also offer you free workshops, classes and social event with other McNair scholars across the nation.
+We also offer you free workshops, classes and social events with other McNair scholars across the nation.
 We are here to help you succeed academically.

 What does it mean to be an underrepresented group?

 Underrepresented ethnic and racial groups are Black (non-Hispanic), Hispanic, and American Indian/Alaskan Native.
-The latter is to be documented as an enrolled member of a U.S. federally recognized American Indian tribe or Alaska Native Group, or posses one fourth degree (federally recognized) Indian blood prior to selection.
+The latter is to be documented as an enrolled member of a U.S. federally recognized American Indian tribe or Alaska Native Group, or possesses one fourth degree (federally recognized) Indian blood prior to selection.

 Are part-time students eligible to become McNair Scholars?